List of General Hospital characters introduced in the 2010s: Storylines

 Mayor Janice Lomax first appears in May 2012, in order to terminate Mac Scorpio (John J. York) from his position as police commissioner, citing the unsolved deaths of Cole Thornhart and his daughter Hope and also the death of Robin Scorpio-Drake (Kimberly McCullough), as well as the actions of corrupt detective Ronnie Dimestico (Ronnie Marmo), as her main reasons why.
-Lomax also expressed concern following the conviction and imprisonment of Mac's daughter Maxie Jones (Kirsten Storms) in connection with the murder of Lisa Niles (Brianna Brown), and the potential negative publicity it could bring the police department, and by extension, the mayor's office.
+Lomax also expressed concern following the conviction and imprisonment of Mac's stepdaughter Maxie Jones (Kirsten Storms) in connection with the murder of Lisa Niles (Brianna Brown), and the potential negative publicity it could bring the police department, and by extension, the mayor's office.
 Lomax subsequently pursues Anna Devane (Finola Hughes) to succeed Mac, a job which she ultimately accepts despite some early reluctance.

 Lomax resurfaces in August 2012 to appoint John McBain (Michael Easton), while Commissioner Devane is away in Europe, in charge of the police investigation into a terrorist act committed by Jerry Jacks (Sebastian Roché), where he contaminated the water supply with a dangerous pathogen.

 In March 2013, Lomax appears again to figure out what to do with the escape situation aftermath of Lucy Coe (Lynn Herring), John McBain and Rafe Kovich, Jr. (Jimmy Deshler) escaping with the help of Molly Lansing-Davis (Haley Pullos) to save Sam Morgan (Kelly Monaco) and her son Danny from the detained Caleb Morley (Michael Easton).
 Anna tries to resign from the police commissioner position, but Mayor Lomax cannot let this happen.
 She says that would impact her image too much and tries to figure out what to do with the fugitives.
 She says that if they release them, they would be encouraging vigilantism, but if they press charges, it would cause problems too.
 She goes to the media in the police department's main room and says that the three fugitives were acting in accordance with Police Commissioner Anna Devane and are going to be released.

 She was set to officiate the wedding between Laura Spencer (Genie Francis) and Scott Baldwin (Kin Shriner), but she was too booked and Lesley Webber (Denise Alexander) decided to step in.

 In 2015, Lomax replaced Anna with Jordan Ashford as the Police Commissioner.
 Lomax has Ric take over the district attorney duties when Scott leaves the post to defend his son (Roger Howarth).
 She has Paul Hornsby (Richard Burgi) to take over the post.

 In January 2016, Lomax wishes to use the Metro Court Hotel.
 While making the arrangements official, she finds a problem with Olivia Falconeri (Lisa LoCicero) breastfeeding her son in public.
 Lomax soon has Olivia arrested.
 The charges are dropped after Alexis Davis (Nancy Lee Grahn) takes on Olivia's case.

 In December 2017, Lomax resigns after Lulu Falconeri (Emme Rylan) exposes that her election win against Felicia Jones Scorpio (Kristina Wagner) was rigged.